Old Place Creek

-The 70-acre Old Place Creek features critical tidal and subtidal wetland habitat located in northwestern Staten Island, Richmond County.
+The 70-acre Old Place Creek features critical tidal and subtidal wetland habitat located in northwestern Staten Island.
 The headwaters for the creek begin in the forested wetlands of Graniteville Swamp Woods, and then slowly meander toward the northern end of the Arthur Kill next to Goethals Bridge, providing a wonderful stretch of tidal salt marsh.

 Primarily dominated by cord grass, spike grass, common reed, cattail and marsh elder, the saltwater wetlands have extremely high biological productivity, making them an excellent habitat for many varieties of fish, birds, and insects.